piotr-machura/website/src/blog/novel-concepts-in-your-story.md

 Title:        Novel concepts in your story
-Description:  To explain, or not to explain?
+Description:  Exposition?
+I don't think so.
 Date:         2021-06-28

 # Novel concepts in your story